RetroPie/RetroPie-Docs/docs/First-Installation.md

 If you are unsure which version of Raspberry Pi you have there is an easy way to check:

-Rpi 1= 1 raspberry when the pi boots up
+Rpi 1/Zero= 1 raspberry when the pi boots up

 Rpi 2= 4 raspberries when the pi boots up

 ### Extract

 Once you have downloaded your SD card image you need to extract it using a program such as [7-Zip](http://www.7-zip.org/).
-You will extract the downloaded .gz file and the extracted file will be a .img file.
+You will extract the downloaded **.gz** file and the extracted file will be a **.img** file.

 ### Install 3.0 Image on SD Card